JianquanWang/h36m-fetch/README.md

 images.
 The scripts in this repository make it easy to download, extract, and preprocess the images and annotations from Human3.6M.

-<bold>This version is an expanding of https://github.com/anibali/h36m-fetch,
+<b>This version is an expanding of https://github.com/anibali/h36m-fetch,
-provided 3D pose estimation dataset download and processing.</bold>
+provided 3D pose estimation dataset download and processing.</b>

 ## Requirements